How to manage your money

 Choose an investment plan to match your goals

-When you’ve retired, it’s always worth taking a careful look at your investment plan to make sure it’s line with your goals.
-You can find your investment personality and learn more about how to invest in retirement.
+When you’ve retired, it’s always worth taking a careful look at your investment plan to make sure it’s in line with your goals.

 Review your investments